open-xchange/appsuite-middleware/open-xchange-config/development/projectsets/com.openexchange.projectset.full/README.txt

    >>> Refresh (F5) project "open-xchange-development" <<<

-5. To finally start the Open-Xchange server in OSGi runtime launch the "Open-Xchange Server Startup.launch" launcher file.
+5. To finally start the Open-Xchange server in OSGi runtime launch the "com.openexchange.server/Open-Xchange Server Startup.launch" launcher file.
 Right click on file and select "Run as" and press first entry.

 TODO: Explain how to import profile files for formatter, clean-up, etc.